 In the same way that many of us use the New Year as a opportunity to make personal resolutions—like losing weight, saving money, or picking up a new hobby—January can also be a great time to set goals for your business.

-As part of our 2018 Social Video Marketing Toolkit, we’re offering a downloadable guide that dives into seven questions around building a winning strategy for using social video this year, including determining your objectives.
+We’re offering a downloadable guide that dives into seven questions around building a winning strategy for using social video this year, including determining your objectives.
 Here, we’ll take a deeper dive into popular objectives for social video marketing to give you all the information you need to set your own goals for the year.

 Simple goals for starting out